 - Might be harmful to the immune system

 Triclosan isn't an essential ingredient in many products.
 Triclosan added to toothpaste has been shown to help prevent gingivitis.
-However, there's no evidence that antibacterial soaps and body washes containing triclosan are more effective than plain soap and water in preventing illness and the spread of certain illnesses, according to the FDA.
+However, there's no evidence that antibacterial soaps and body washes containing triclosan provide any benefit over plain soap and water, according to the FDA.

 If you're concerned about triclosan, check your products' ingredient lists.